 4. Kirkland Oktoberfest

 The Kirkland Oktoberfest is an adult-only celebration of Bavarian customs and life.
-This Washington Oktoberfest gives its attendees the best in Germanic and locally crafted brews, serving them in 16 oz pours that would quench even the most parched throats.
+This Washington Oktoberfest gives its attendees the best in Germanic and locally crafted brews, serving them in 16-ounce pours that would quench even the most parched throats.

-Beyond the beers, lovers of the Kirkland Oktoberfest come for the delicious ribs, sausages, and other German delicacies.
-There are also plenty of other activities to do in Kirkland such as music, games, and contests.
+Beyond the beers, lovers of the Kirkland Oktoberfest come for delicious ribs, sausages, and other German delicacies.
+There are also plenty of other activities to do in Kirkland, such as music, games, and contests.
 There will be live bands, accordion-playing one-man bands, and a live DJ.

 At the festival, you’ll find many games to play.
 One of the most popular ones is the Wiener Dog Race, which will feature furry little wieners testing each other’s speed on the Marina Park waterfront.
 Of course, there will be races for dogs of other sizes, so nobody feels left out.